nseepana/developer-roadmap/src/data/roadmaps/datastructures-and-algorithms/content/112-problem-solving-techniques/100-brute-force.md

-# Brute Force
+# Brute Force Approach

-"Brute Force" is a straightforward method to solve problems.
-It involves trying every possible solution until the right one is found.
-This technique does not require any specific skills or knowledge and the approach is directly applied to the problem at hand.
-However, while it can be effective, it is not always efficient since it often requires a significant amount of time and resources to go through all potential solutions.
-In terms of computational problems, a brute force algorithm examines all possibilities one by one until a satisfactory solution is found.
-With growing complexity, the processing time of brute force solutions dramatically increases leading to combinatorial explosion.
-Brute force is a base for complex problem-solving algorithms which improve the time and space complexity by adding heuristics or rules of thumb.
+## Definition
+- **Concept**: A straightforward problem-solving technique that involves trying every possible solution until the correct one is found.
+- **Application**: Direct application of methods to the problem without using any shortcuts or optimizations.

+## Characteristics
+- **Simplicity**: Does not require specialized algorithms or advanced techniques.
+- **Exhaustiveness**: Considers all possibilities, ensuring that no potential solution is overlooked.

+## Computational Context
+- **Algorithmic Use**: In computing, it examines all possibilities systematically until a satisfactory solution is identified.
+- **Example**: Checking every combination in a password-cracking scenario.

+## Limitations
+- **Time and Resource Intensive**: Often inefficient, especially for complex problems with a large number of possibilities.
+- **Combinatorial Explosion**: As the problem's complexity increases, the processing time grows exponentially.

+## Comparative Efficiency
+- **Base for Advanced Techniques**: Serves as a foundation for more sophisticated algorithms that incorporate heuristics or optimizations to improve efficiency.
+- **Usage Context**: While not always practical for large-scale problems, it's useful in cases where the problem space is limited or as a benchmark to evaluate more sophisticated algorithms.

+Brute force is a fundamental problem-solving approach in computer science, providing a baseline against which the efficiency of more sophisticated algorithms can be measured.
+Despite its simplicity, it plays a vital role in understanding the basic mechanism of algorithmic problem-solving.